-The two ladies were Emmanuelle from Switzerland, and Lucie from France.
-Each of them were on a long-term trip through South America and they had only met a couple of weeks before, in Colombia.
+The two ladies were Emmanuelle from Switzerland and Lucie from France.
+Each of them was on a long-term trip through South America and they had only met a couple of weeks before, in Colombia.
 Both of them were relaxed, easy going travelers loving their experience.

 Owen, the Asian-looking guy, is from Singapore.
 He is also a long-term traveler blogging about his journey.

 So far it was only the four of us at this wonderful hostel.